 The name says it all, doesn’t it?
 It has a slight ball point that makes is versatile.
 Remember that a ballpoint needle is not meant for woven fabrics, so this one is a bit sharper than a ballpoint.
 It is the most commonly used needle for synthetic woven and natural fibres.
 It’s also suitable for most thread types.

 The sharp point of this needle is designed for stitching tightly woven fabrics and is ideal to use with silk.
 The sharp point will give you a perfect straight stitch, making it an ideal needle for topstitching, and patchwork.
 This needle is my new favorite.

-Just before we wrap this up, here's what you've learned:
+Just before we wrap this up, here’s what you’ve learned about needle types: